GrzBoc/mlap_strup/README.md

 # mlap_strup
 Midterm homework

-1. Simple application for predicting flight delay based Kaggle competition dataset
+1. Simple application for predicting flight delays based Kaggle competition dataset
 2. Model calibration can be found in [notebook](https://github.com/GrzBoc/mlap_strup/blob/master/model_notebook/gb_HW05_def.ipynb)
 3. Application operational model:
   - sing up is required to have access to flight delay functionality
-  - then to be able to have a prediction an upfront payment has to be done
+  - then to be able to have a prediction an upfront payment has to be done with credit card
-  - after payment predition configuration panel is opend
+  - after payment prediction configuration panel is opend
 4. Application configuration:
   - app is based on firebase auth engine, therefore to run it, configuration of config variable in __init__.py is required
   - payments are configured to Stripe test functionality and also require setting variable STRIPE_PUBLISHABLE_KEY, STRIPE_SECRET_KEY in __init__.py file